rapastranac/MPI_Mutex/README.md

 ## Usage

 This mutex is aimed to lock a specific remote memory (RM), say rank 0.
 This means that the boolean that acts as a mutex is located in a specific rank.
-However, when a critical section is acquired, any other communication can be process safely.
+However, when a critical section is acquired, any other communication can be process-safe.

 Then, be sure of creating a communicator and window that will be used with the corresponding ranks.
 If all ranks will have to syncrhonised with the RM at rank 0, then it can be any world_communicator.